One-Pot Pasta with Peas and Bacon

 - Add the chicken stock, thyme, and chili flakes to the pot and bring to a boil.
 Add the pasta, stir, then cover and cook for 10 minutes, stirring the pasta twice while it cooks.2 ¼ cups chicken stock, ½ teaspoon dried thyme, A pinch of chili flakes, 8 ounces dried pasta

-- After 10 minutes there should still be a little liquid left in the bottom of the pot.
+- After 10 minutes, there should still be a little liquid left at the bottom of the pot.
 Add the peas and stir.
-Add the yogurt, lemon zest, and lemon juice and stir one more time.
+Add the yogurt, lemon zest, lemon juice, and cooked bacon and stir one more time.
 Season to taste with salt and pepper.2 cup frozen peas, 1 cup plain yogurt, Zest and juice from ½ lemon, Salt and pepper

 Easy and quick recipe to make.
 Next time, I’ll probably add more vegetables to the recipe and bump it up with a fee more preferred spices.